Finding all possible combinations of array items in JS

 Probably not the most efficient solution, but straightforward and easy.
 And no for loops!

-The order of the final combinations change if you change the order of the push method's arguments:
+The order of the final permutations change if you change the order of the push method's arguments:

 const items = [1, 2, 3]